 If you bring the seat forward on the rails and recline more than usual, you will be able to get the seat to press against your lower back simulating a lumbar adjustment.
 Only way I can drive without pain.
 There is zero lower back support in a more upright seating position.

 On a sidenote, lunchbox660 has a great write-up on lowering the seat height by “meshectomy” – unfastening one side of the load-bearing seat-bottom mesh, which essentially transfers all of the seat support to the outer covering only, allowing the occupant to sit lower yet.
 This may not be applicable to the Recaro seats though, since they are constructed differently.
-For those interested in the seat construction, he’s included a nice selection of photos of the seat underside.
+For those interested in the seat construction, the thread contains a nice selection of photos of the seat underside.